 Carpet: not an option in our home.
 The stains, wear, and water is just too much for it.
 Not to mention the pet dander that gets caught in the fibers.

-Real wood: Too expensive and also easily damaged.
+Hardwood flooring: Too expensive and also easily damaged.

 I was at a loss.

 Until one day, when scrolling Instagram (where all good ideas seem to come from) I stopped mid-scrool on a post by a company called Hewn, and I was intrigued.
-They had something called Stoneform, and after researching a bit, I got really excited.
+They had something called Stoneform, and after researching a bit, I got really excited. it’s not often there are actually new products that come out which are truly different than what’s on the market.)

 It looked like wood but wasn’t, and it also wasn’t vinyl that looked like wood . . . it was, get ready for this: Made 70% of stone!
 Say what?
 Stone is pretty dang durable.
 So I did some research, reached out to the brand, and decided to make the leap!
+(Spoiler: this also makes it perfect for laundry rooms!)

 Hewn Stoneform and what you need to know